 Essential Tools for Transitioning to a Paperless Practice

 Making the move to a paperless clinic is much more manageable when you know which specific tools do the heavy lifting.
-The right practice management software brings these capabilities together in one place.
+The right EMR software brings these capabilities together in one place, acting as the central nervous system for your practice management.

 Digital forms.
 Replacing paper clipboards and handwritten intake sheets with digital forms is often the most visible change patients notice.
 Patients can complete registration, consent, and health history forms online before they arrive, reducing waiting room time and removing the need for manual data entry by reception staff.